nemequ/ti-compiler-install-travis/README.md

-# Intall TI Compilers on Travis
+# Install TI Compilers on Travis

 This is just a quick script to install various [TI compilers](https://www.ti.com/tool/TI-CGT) on Travis CI.